 Snap-On Smile – the original snap on veneers

 I said earlier that Snap-on Smile was another name for these types of veneers.

 Snap-On Smile is a brand name of a type of clip on veneer made by US Dental Lab DenMat.
 These are the best quality snap on veneers.

 They have a patent, and can only be prescribed by dentists.
-Your impressions will be taken by a qualified professional, so you can be assured of the best fitting snap on veneers.
+Your impressions will be taken by a qualified professional.
 There is even the option to use a scanner for digital impressions, eliminating the need for messy and uncomfortable traditional impressions.

 The dentist has choices in the size and colour of the veneers, as well as full and partial arches.

 Tooth whitening, tooth straightening or composite veneers are alternative options